go-while/nntp-history/README.md

 - The first character "1" selects the database "1".
 - The next 3 characters "a2b" select the bucket "a2b" within the "1" database.
-- The remaining hash "3c4d5e6f7g8h9i0j" can be used for further data organization within the "a2b" bucket based on the "HashLen" setting.
+- The remaining hash "3c4d5e6f7g8h9i0j" can be used for further data organization within the "a2b" bucket based on the "KeyLen" setting.